eenblam/peekapp/README.md

 I also used a couple of third-party libraries to ease the development of the CLI and the test suite.
 I opted for the Click module,
-instead of the `argparse` module that ships with Python, due to personal familiarity with Click.
+instead of the `argparse` module in Python's standard library, due to personal familiarity with Click.
 It's treated me well in the past, and I still recommend it, but this choice really hurt me, as I describe below.
-Similarly, I went with PyTest instead of the stock Python choice, UnitTest, in part out of familiarity.
+Similarly, I went with PyTest instead of the stock Python choice, UnitTest, out of familiarity and because it allows for short, clear tests.
-I also don't mind the great fixture support, test discovery, and relative lack of boilerplate code.

 The official Scapy documentation is somewhat scarce, so I started reading help files from within an interactive session.